 She is an executive producer, producer, director, content-creator and lapsed stand-up comedian.
 She also holds an MBA Master’s in Business Administration with a specialization in Management Consulting and has experience across multiple industries including advising lawyers on deals ranging from $75M to $3B.

-Monique augments self-study with formal training, most recently with Honourary Drawing Master, Brian Smith AOCA.
+Monique’s artwork can be found in collections across Canada, the US + UK.
+She augments self-study with formal training, most recently with Honourary Drawing Master, Brian Smith AOCA.